 - it is occupied by people living in two or more households.

 As a landlord of rented accommodation you are expected to keep the premises in a safe and habitable condition.
 As you will see from the guidance, the HHSRS explains that just because a property was designed or built in a certain way does not exempt you from improving it if the particular deficiencies have a health impact on your tenant.
 You are also expected to respond to your tenants complaints in a reasonable manner and to do what is is reasonable/ practical to remove hazards.
-If your tenant approaches Environmental Health and following an inspection an officer considers that that the service of one of the above notices is the best course of action (excluding a hazard awareness notice), then you will be charged a fee for the service of that notice.
+If your tenant approaches Environmental Health and following an inspection and officer considers that that the service of one of the above notices is the best course of action (excluding a hazard awareness notice), then such action will be taken.

 If, having been served with an enforcement notice, you do not comply then the Council will consider what further action will be taken.
 This can include any of the following courses of action,